lorinc/ai-pilot-assessment-engine/archive/obsolete_docs/taxonomy_enrichment_roadmap.md

 - **Recommended:** 4-5 days (Phases 1-4)
 - **Complete:** 5-6 days (All phases)

-**Next Action:** Review this roadmap, confirm scope and priorities, then proceed with Phase 1 (Core Factor Definition).
+**Next Action:** Review this roadmap, confirm scope and priorities, then proceed with Release 1 (Core Factor Definition).

 ---